 9. Family Goals

-The home front is crucial to experiencing balance and well-being.
+The home front is crucial to experiencing balance and well-being, so these types of goals are especially important.
 Setting family goals will help you to keep your family in order and experience happy moments with the people you love most.

 Examples of family goals include: